IBED in the media

 Prof. Ate Kloosterman, professor by special appointment of Forensic Biology, retired to the position of emeritus.
 In Parool he tells about 40 years of solving crimes.

 An opinion paper by André de Roos and Peter van Tienderen in NRC about the new nature manegement plan for the Oostvaardersplassen.

-Bird radar should save birds from wind turbines
+Bird migration prediction model should save birds from wind turbines

-IBED researchers are involved in developing a bird radar that can be used to reduce the number birds killed by wind turbines.
+IBED researchers are involved in developing a bird migration prediction model that can be used to reduce the number birds killed by wind turbines.
 Willem Bouten explains more about this line of research in the TV programme 'Monitor'.